tsepuri/ulamp/Courseware/04.11_Updating_Ansible_Configuration_for_EC2/README.md

 ec2
 ```

-Be sure to update your `hosts` file to use the updated `ansible/hosts.template` and add your Elastic IP (EIP) hostname or IP address.
+Be sure to update your `inventory.ini` file to use the updated template and add your Elastic IP (EIP) hostname or IP address.

 Also, be sure to update your SSH configuration to allow SSH Key Forwarding to your EC2 instance.